AWPD: Frequency Shield Network for Agnostic Watermark Presence Detection: Conclusion

 \section{Conclusion}

-Aiming at the current issue of lacking agnostic detection methods for invisible watermarks, this study proposes the AWPD task and constructs an agnostic invisible watermark detection method.
-By constructing a dataset covering various invisible watermark algorithms, conditions are provided for agnostic model training.Targeting the common high-frequency features of invisible watermarks, we designed the FSNet model.
-It can effectively capture the invisible watermark information hidden in high frequencies, achieving optimal performance on the AWPD task and providing a baseline framework for future research. {
+Aiming at the current issue of lacking agnostic detection methods for invisible watermarks, this study proposes the AWPD task and constructs an agnostic invisible watermark detection framework.
+By constructing a comprehensive dataset covering various invisible watermark algorithms, we provide the essential conditions for agnostic model training.
+Targeting the common high-frequency features of invisible watermarks, we designed the FSNet model.
+While FSNet effectively captures the invisible watermark information hidden in high frequencies and achieves optimal performance on our constructed benchmark, we acknowledge that generalizing to entirely unseen and complex real-world environments remains an open challenge.
+For practical deployment, our method can serve as a preliminary filter in copyright verification systems on social media platforms.
+Future research will build upon this baseline framework to optimize computational efficiency for large-scale throughput and further explore the detection of watermarks reliant on low-frequency manipulations.